HafsaHameed457/NT-Info/README.md

 Spin different web servers and put them behind a load balancer

 - Solution: Asynchronous Non-Blocking I/O
 To address these issues, servers can be designed to use asynchronous, non-blocking I/O. Node.js, for example, is single-threaded but designed around non-blocking I/O, allowing it to handle multiple requests efficiently in a single thread by not blocking on I/O operations.

-For example:
+## OTS Web server (Over-the-shelf)

+An OTS (Off-the-Shelf) web server is a pre-built, general-purpose web server that can be readily used for hosting websites or applications without requiring extensive customization.
+These servers are designed to handle a wide range of use cases and are typically reliable, well-supported, and easy to set up and configure.

+### Examples of OTS Web Servers:

+1. Apache HTTP Server: One of the most widely used web servers, known for its robustness and modularity.
+It is open-source and suitable for a variety of applications.

+2. Nginx: Known for its performance and ability to handle high loads, Nginx is often used as a web server or reverse proxy and is popular for serving static content efficiently.

+3. Microsoft IIS (Internet Information Services): A web server developed by Microsoft, commonly used for hosting applications on Windows Server environments.

+4. LiteSpeed: A high-performance server known for its speed and optimization, especially in shared hosting environments.